jhkim-econ/jhkim-econ.github.io/_pages/cv.md

 - **Disaster Insurance Implementation and Financial Management Analysis**
   _Solo-authored; Published in NABO Policy Report, 2017_
-  Applied expectation maximization and logistic regression to assess reinsurance soundness and distributional impacts.
-Cited in major academic and policy publications
+  Applied expectation maximization and logistic regression to assess reinsurance soundness and distributional impacts

 - **Employment Conditions in Small and Medium-Sized Cities**
   _Solo-authored; Published in NABO Industrial Trends & Issues, 2018_